Learning and Memory: From Brain to Behavior

 |June 22, 2015 - July 10, 2015||3||M-F 12:15-3:05P||Open||Kristin Scaplen||10065|

-The facts we have learned as humans across our lifetime and our memories of personal experiences make each one of us unique.
-Consider, however, how one’s sense of self would be affected if they were unable to form new such memories?
+The facts we learn as humans across our lifetime and our memories of personal experiences make each one of us unique.
+Consider, however, how a person’s sense of self would be affected if he or she were unable to form new memories.
 At a more basic level, how could animals survive if they were unable to learn from their experiences?
-This course will offer students the opportunity to explore the field’s current understanding of learning and memory processes gained largely from both human and animal research.
+This course will offer students the opportunity to explore neuroscience’s current understanding of learning and memory processes gained largely from both human and animal research.

 There are no prerequisites for this class.
 There will be a thorough overview of the psychological basis of learning and memory and the foundations of behavior that will allow students from different backgrounds and disciplines to gain the necessary familiarity with basic psychology and neuroscience concepts.